CartoDB/mobile-sdk/docs/guides/02-data-sources.md

 </div>

-### MBTiles for Map Data

-MBTiles contain the TileJSON formats that include basic map styling for Mapbox.
-[MBTiles](http://mapbox.com/developers/mbtiles/) support is included in CARTO Mobile SDK.
-MBTiles uses the SQLite database format, which only requires one file to be downloaded and managed.

-#### Raster Maps
+#### Tools for Raster Maps

-The following tools enable you to create MBTile packages:
+The following tools enable you to create MBTiles packages:

 - [MapTiler](http://www.maptiler.com/) is a utility to create MBTiles from raster geo files (GeoTIFF, JPG, ECW, and so on)

-* [TileMill](http://mapbox.com/tilemill/) is an open source generator of map packages for vector geo files, such as Shapefile or PosgGIS geo data
+- [TileMill](http://mapbox.com/tilemill/) is an open source generator of map packages for vector geo files, such as Shapefile or PosgGIS geo data

 - [MOBAC](http://mobac.sourceforge.net) is available to download from variety of free sources, such as Bing, OpenStreetMap, and so on.
 You can even load it from WMS with added configuration

 - [MBUtil](https://github.com/mapbox/mbutil) enables you to create mbtiles from/to TMS-style tile folders, created with different utilities, such as GDAL utility

 - [Portable Basemap Server](https://geopbs.codeplex.com/) is a free utility for Windows and loads data from various commercial servers and custom sources.
 It is also available in ESRI formats.
 It works mainly as WMTS server, but can create MBTiles as an extra feature

-#### Vector Maps
+#### Tools for Vector Maps

-The following vector map tools enable you to create MBTiles:

-- The Mobile SDK bundled [Package Manager API](/docs/carto-engine/mobile-sdk/offline-maps/) downloads country-wide, or bounding box based, map packages with **OpenStreetMap data**.
-These files are not directly visible, as Package Manager downloads the files, you only use the API

-_**Note:** If you need to create vector map files **from different sources, or with your own data** (e.g. Shapefiles), please contact [CARTO support](mailto:carto@support.com)._ Our Mobile Developers will provide you with a free converter toolchain for custom conversions.
+If you need to create vector map files **from different sources, or with your own data** (e.g. Shapefiles), please contact [CARTO support](mailto:carto@support.com)._ Our Mobile Developers will provide you with a free converter toolchain for custom conversions.

 ### Online Maps